Faces of Fairness: Examining Bias in Facial Expression Recognition Datasets and Models: Experimental Results

-Table~\ref{tbl:bias_score_for_all_models} presents the final bias score of each model across different attributes and bias metrics.
-Based on the Eq.~\ref{eq:bias_score_metric}, we used the maximum bias score of each model as its bias score.
-In the next step, using the Eq.~\ref{eq:bias_score_attribute}, we calculated the average bias score for each model across all attributes.
-Finally, through the Eq.~ \ref{eq:bias_score}, the overall bias score for each model was obtained by averaging the bias scores for each attribute.
-The final bias scores showed that GPT-4o-mini was the most biased model, followed by ViT in the second place.
+The final bias scores showed that ViT was the most biased model, followed by CLIP in the second place.
 Additionally, this table highlights that residual-based models, including ResNet and XceptionNet, showed the minimum bias.
 The final bias score for the POSTER and CEPrompt is not considerable, where they ranked as the fourth and third least bias models.
-Ultimately, our experiments rank the models from the most biased to the least biased as follows: GPT-4o-mini, ViT, CLIP, MobileNet, POSTER, CEPrompt, XceptionNet, and ResNet.
+Ultimately, our experiments rank the models from the most biased to the least biased as follows: ViT, CLIP, MobileNet, POSTER, CEPrompt, XceptionNet, and ResNet.
 Notably, this research focused solely on the FER task, and the observed bias in the models could be evaluated on different tasks, potentially yielding varying bias scores.